-Photo credit: All photos and video on this page are copyright © Di Donovan from Sydney NSW, Australia - see more photos Instagram: @flutterby_di.
+Photo credit: All photos and video on this page are copyright © Di Donovan - see more of her photos on Instagram: @flutterby_di.

 Gang-gang Cockatoo - Callocephalon fimbriatum (Grant, J, 1803) - is a small, sturdy parrot with large wide wings and short tail.
 They have a characteristic top, which is more puffy than the other cockatoes.

-They are sociable birds and relatively quiet - especially when compared to the white cockatoos that can be very noicy.
+They are sociable birds and relatively quiet - especially when compared to the Sulphur-crested Cockatoos that can be very noisy.

-Gang-gang Cockatoo can be easily recognized by its characteristic croaking screech, which sounds like a creaking door that opens.
+Gang-gang Cockatoo can be easily recognized by its characteristic creaking calls, which sounds like a creaking door that opens.
 When eating they make a soft growling sound.

 They are not very common as pets or in aviculture.
 With good care they can have a lifespan of 60 years or more.